In most cases, the expenses of renting your property, such as maintenance, insurance, taxes, and interest, can be deducted

 If you pay an insurance premium for more than one year in advance, for each year of coverage you can deduct the part

 of the premium payment that will apply to that year.
 You cannot deduct the total premium in the year you pay it.
-See Publication
+See chapter

 You can deduct mortgage interest you pay on your rental property.
 When you refinance a rental property for more than